ryanq47/HackBoxLinux/readme.md

-Beta 1.0 - Functional but missing pieces - explore the Proof Of Concept branch for latest updates
+Beta 1.1 - Functional, with new modules, but not production ready - explore the Proof Of Concept branch for latest updates!

 Disclaimer!
 This software is provided for educational use only!
 I do not take responsibility for any illegal, malicious, or unethical acts performed using this software!